 [root@sensor] conf# vi sensor-kafka-connector.json

-If you make changes to the sensor-kafka-connector.json file be sure to restart velocity-manager-compose
+When you make changes to the sensor-kafka-connector.json file, restart velocity-manager-compose

 [ec2-user@ip-10-0-0-104 config]# ../bin/velocity-manager-compose restart